darencard/darencard.github.io/_blog/2022-10-13-install-repeat-modeler-masker.md

 CDHIT_DIR: /n/home13/dcard/repeat-annotation/cd-hit-v4.8.1-2019-0228
 ```

 Next the installer asks for the location of various 'TwoBit' tools from UCSC (sometimes referred to as the Kent Utilities).
 I do not know why these prerequesites were not mentioned anywhere in the documentation, so we will have to install these on the fly.
+Part of the joy of installing software!
 Fortunately, this is pretty easy to do since binaries for all UCSC tools are available to download directly from `https://hgdownload.soe.ucsc.edu/admin/exe/`.
 I am downloading those in the directory `linux.x86_64/` but you may need to select another option.
 To perform the installation, I would login or open a second terminal so you do not have to interupt the RepeatModeler installation in the existing terminal.

 ```bash
 # navigate to correct location